JuliaData/DataFrames.jl/docs/src/man/basics.md

 ERROR: MethodError: no method matching *(::Vector{Int64}, ::Vector{Int64})
 ```

-Fear not!
+Don't worry!
 There is a quick fix for the previous error.
 If you want to apply a function to each element in a column
-instead of the entire column vector,
+instead of to the entire column vector,
 then you can wrap your element-wise function in `ByRow` like
 `ByRow(my_elementwise_function)`.
 This will apply `my_elementwise_function` to every element in the column